Purchasing life insurance for iron and steel workers is a simple and straightforward process

-There are many dangers on a construction site which would increase the need for low cost Term life insurance for the Iron Workers.
+There are many dangers on a construction site which increase the need for life insurance

-The statistics will usually reflect the top of the list of the most dangerous jobs to have in the United States is the Steel and Ironworker.
+The statistics will usually reflect the top of the list of the most dangerous jobs to have in the United States is the iron and steel workers.
 Structural and reinforced iron and metal workers are employed in all parts of the U.S. But most work in the major cities where the largest percentage of commercial and industrial construction takes place on a regular basis.
 This is where safety first is the most important goal.

-The statistics show that work related deaths from falls among Ironworkers are over 10 times higher than the traditional construction worker.
-More Ironworkers are killed from falls than workers in any other construction type occupation put together.
-If there was a concern for purchasing low cost life insurance, it rests with the Ironworkers.
+The statistics show that work related deaths from falls among Iron and steel workers are over 10 times higher than the traditional construction worker.
+More Iron and steel workers are killed from falls than all other construction type occupations put together.

-The exposure to extremely heavy building materials and heavy equipment also increase the risks.
+Exposure to heavy building materials and heavy equipment also increase the risks